Matt Tremont

-Matthew Tremont (born March 9, 1989) is an American professional wrestler and promoter, He currently performs on the independent circuit – predominantly for Game Changer Wrestling (GCW), where he is the current GCW Ultraviolent Champion in his first reign.
+Matthew Tremont (born March 9, 1989) is an American professional wrestler and promoter, He currently performs on the independent circuit – predominantly for Game Changer Wrestling (GCW), where he is the former two-time GCW Ultraviolent Champion.
 He is also a former one-time GCW World Tag Team Champion, with Nick Gage, and the final GCW Extreme Champion.

 Among his honours, he is a one-time CZW World Heavyweight Champion and one-time GCW World Champion.
 He also has the distinction of being the only wrestler to win all the major American deathmatch tournaments: Tournament Of Death once, Masters of Pain once and King of the Deathmatch twice.
 As such, he is often referred to as "The Grandslam Champion" of deathmatch.

 Outside of wrestling, Tremont owns a store in the Berlin Farmers Market called Bulldozer's Collectibles.

 Professional wrestling career

 Combat Zone Wrestling (2011–2019)

 Tremont made his Combat Zone Wrestling debut at Prelude to Violence defeating Pinkie Sanchez in a Tournament of Death X Qualifying Ultraviolent Rules on June 11, 2011.
 Tremont made his first Tournament of Death appearance at TOD X, defeating Necro Butcher in a "Water Jugs, Bats & Anything Else you Can Swing Match" in the quarterfinals.
 He was eliminated by MASADA in the semifinals in a "Kenzans, Whips & Anything Else we Can F***ing Find Match".
 Tremont began a small feud with Danny Havoc at Cage of Death 13 in an Ultraviolent Pits deathmatch which soon culminated at CZW Super Saturday, when Havoc defeated Tremont in an Ultraviolent Rules match.
 Tremont made his second Tournament of Death appearance at Tournament of Death XI, losing to Abdullah Kobayashi in the first round in an "Ultraviolent Bats" match.

 Tremont began to feud with CZW owner D. J. Hyde throughout 2012, beginning at Tangled Web V as Hyde was the victor.
 He was subsequently fired at Down With The Sickness, after defeating Solo with a very stiff chair shot to the head, ending the bout at 35 seconds.
 Tremont got back on the microphone and repeated "Redemption" over and over again.
 At Night of Infamy, Hyde cut a promo on not reinstating Tremont.
 This prompted the locker room to walk out and quit if Tremont is not reinstated, but Hyde insisted if Tremont wins a match he could be reinstated.
 He would team up with New Jack the same night, defeating Joe Gacy and Ron Mathis.
 Tremont was successful at Cage of Death XIV, winning with a Death Valley driver off the top of the cage through three levels of panes of glass and a stage setup on the outside.
 After the match, the entire locker room congratulated Tremont for his efforts.